Botan Kamiina Fully Blossoms When Drunk: Characters

 The title character, she is a 20-year-old university student who originally came from Nagano Prefecture.
 She does not like drinking carbonated drinks as they make her burp.
 She drinks for the first time after her encounter with Ibuki, being curious about what she was drinking.
 She has a fondness for seafood due to coming from a landlocked prefecture.
 She is afraid of thunder due to an incident when she was 10 years old.
+As of Chapter 27, she is in a romantic relationship with Ibuki.